stoermelder/vcvrack-packone/docs/Stroke.md

   Centers the module on the screen which is currently hovered by the mouse pointer.
 The zoom level can be user-defined in the context menu.
 - **Zoom level to module (smooth)** (added in v1.9.0)
   Same as "Zoom level to module" but changes the view smoothly.
+- **Zoom to specific module** (added in v2.0.0)
+  Centers a specific module of the patch on the screen.
+Before this command can be used a module has to be "learned" by the option in the context sub-menu and pointing to a module.
+While learning a module is active the slot display turns red temporarily.
+- **Zoom to specific module (smooth)** (added in v2.0.0)
+  Same as "Zoom to specific module" but changes the view smoothly.
 - **Zoom out**
   Zooms out the current view so that everything fits on the screen.
 - **Zoom out (smooth)** (added in v1.9.0)